Conserve and sustainably use the oceans, seas and marine resources for sustainable development

 Yes, Penn State University Penn State develops, supports, and offers programs that encourage and maintain good aquatic stewardship practices.
 For example:

-University Extension developed and offers a Watershed Stewards program which encourages good aquatic stewardship practices.
+- University Extension developed a statewide Watershed Stewards program which encourages good aquatic stewardship practices.

-University Extension developed and offers water management and conservation programs such as pond management and watershed restoration programs.
+- University Extension developed water management and conservation programs such as pond management and watershed restoration programs.

-The university has developed programs such as a Water Resources Preservation (WRP) land-use classification for approximately 455 acres of land at University Park which has resulted in the University overall becoming a net zero discharger of surface runoff.
+- The University has developed programs such as a Water Resources Preservation Areas (WRPAs) land-use classification for approximately 455 acres of land at University Park which has resulted in the University overall becoming a net zero discharger of surface runoff.

 Yes, Penn State partners with numerous local community organizations to maintain shared aquatic ecosystems.